Nils-Fischer/trade-republic-sdk/README.md

 An unofficial TypeScript/JavaScript SDK for the Trade Republic API.

 ⚠️ **Disclaimer**: This is an unofficial SDK and is not affiliated with Trade Republic.
-Use at your own risk.

 ## Features

-- 🔐 Two-step authentication with phone number, PIN, and SMS OTP
+- 🔐 Two-step authentication (phone + PIN + SMS OTP)
+- 📡 REST API methods for account data, trending stocks, documents, etc.
+- 🔌 WebSocket subscriptions for real-time data
 - 🍪 Automatic session cookie management
 - 📘 Full TypeScript support
 - 🎯 Simple, intuitive API

+⚠️ **Note**: This SDK is **not complete**.
+Many API endpoints and WebSocket subscription types are missing, especially on the WebSocket side.
+Contributions are welcome!

 ## Installation